 Minister Aun Pornmoniroth said in a statement that in order to prevent the impact of the virus on the economy, the government has introduced effective intervention measures which focus on supporting the livelihoods of the poor and the most vulnerable as well as maintaining the balance of business in preparation for post-COVID-19 economic recovery.

 “The government launched a cash support program for poor and vulnerable families has helped support livelihoods nationwide – distributing over $78 million to those in need so far,” he said.

 “Meanwhile, the government continues to monitor the impact of COVID-19 on the poor and is ready to implement more social assistance programmes to maintain social-economic stability where needed.”

-According to a statement from the Council of Ministers yesterday, the cash support programme for poor and vulnerable families, pregnant women and children under two years will be suspended for five days from September 16 due to Pchum Ben festival.
+According to a statement from the Council of Minister today, the cash support program for poor and vulnerable families, pregnant women and children under two years will be suspended for five days from September 16 due to the Pchum Ben festival.